thoughtcroft/thoughtcroft.github.io/_pages/about.md

 * Ruby scripting, app and gem develoopment
 * infrastructure automation using Chef, Docker and Vagrant

 Wazza has always been excited to learn new things and use them to solve real business problems.
 More than a technologist, Wazza also

-* writes business cases
+* writes business cases that get approved
-* presents at the C & Board level
+* presents at the C & Board level and everywhere below
 * delivers conference talks
-* shares his knowledge and experience through consulting and mentoring
+* shares his knowledge and experience via consulting and mentoring

 This blog shares some of the things Wazza has learned along the way.